 Make these cute little bunting cupcakes by following our step-by-step picture recipe.
-Our cupcake queen Victoria Threader demonstrates how to make bunting two different ways.
+Our cupcake queen Victoria Threader demonstrates how to make bunting for your cupcakes in two different ways.

 Bake your cupcakes and cool them in the tin for 10 minutes before cooling them completely on a wire rack.
 Once completely cool, spread the buttercream on the tops of the cupcakes avoiding icing right up to the paper cases as it can sometimes squish over the sides if you do.